LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 **DISCLAIMER:**

 LivePerson will support standard reports that are provided by LivePerson as part of the Report Builder product.
-If you use Report Builder to create or implement custom reports, we suggest that you keep the guidelines outlined in the [customize dashboards]() section in mind.
-However, please note that we will not provide support for these custom reports.
+Please note that we will not provide support for these custom reports.
 LivePerson is not liable for any loss or damage to data that may result from the use or performance of any custom reports.